Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 Gerardo di Nola (Italian pasta brand)

-In La Città dei Maccheroni (Gragnano), Gerardo Di Nola was established in 1870 and has mastered the art of blending traditional practices with modern techniques.
+In La Città dei Maccheroni (Gragnano), Gerardo Di Nola, established in 1870, has mastered the art of blending traditional practices with modern techniques.

 The exceptional taste of their pasta is attributed to the slow drying process, limestone-free water sourced from Monte Faito streams, and Italian hard wheat semolina flour obtained from carefully chosen partners.